cpjanicki/CS-1290-Final/Maximum Length of Pair Chain/README.md

 1) Sort pairs by the first coordinate, and use a new array variable(dp[i]) where the length of the longest chain ending at the 2D array of the pairs is stored (pairs[i].
 2) Then run a modified pairs process where we compare the second element of already finalized pairs with the first element of the new pairs being constructed

+*Since it is a list, I used Array list to solve this problem instead of HashMap.

 ```java
  public int findLongestChain(int[][] pairs) {
         Arrays.sort(pairs, (a, b) -> a[0] - b[0]);